 - How to become a mathematician after 12th?

 - What are the best colleges for BSc maths in India ?

-[After you read the article I’d recommend reading this post about how to excel during your Bachelors’s.
-It’s basically all the things I regret not knowing or not doing in my bachelor degree days How to make the most out of your undergraduate days?]
+[After you read the article I’d recommend reading this post about how to excel during your Bachelor’s.
+It’s basically all the things I regret not knowing or not doing in my bachelor’s degree days.
+How to make the most out of your undergraduate days?]

 Types of courses